-As a graduate student at Niagara University, you should also attend the graduate orientation, a special program to introduce and welcome new graduate students to the university.
-Orientation connects students with each other and provides information regarding programs and services offered to students.
-Please attend the International Student Orientation in the morning and transfer to the Graduate Student Orientation in the afternoon.
+As a graduate student at Niagara University, you should also attend the graduate orientation, a separate program to introduce and welcome new graduate students to the university.
+Orientation connects students with each other and provides information regarding a range of programs and services offered to students.